gbh-tech/movies-mobile-app/README.md

 For building an IPA, you need:
 - Access to the certificates repository.

-Open iOS project in xcode > File > Workspace settings... > Change Build system to "Legacy" and run the following:
+Before start the building process, **open iOS project on xcode > File > Workspace settings... > Change Build system to "Legacy"** and run the following:
 ```
 cd ios
 fastlane sigh --adhoc